 Now I'm approaching the Vata time of life.
 In the ancient Vedic tradition, this was the time to take up the begging bowl and devote the rest of your days to spiritual development.
 I hope to avoid the begging bowl, but I find my wife and I spontaneously want to simplify our lives and be able to devote more time to family and the joy of spiritual evolution.

-MAPI has two other rasayanas for men to maintain balance and immunity.
 Men of all ages can benefit from Vital Man, an herbal compound that boosts the body's resistance to stress and environmental toxins.
-The twenty-four herbs in Vital Man help strengthen mind and emotions, purify the blood, improve digestion and help create healthy reproductive fluids.
+The 24 herbs in Vital Man help strengthen mind and emotions, purify the blood, improve digestion and help create healthy reproductive fluids.

 Rejuvenation for Men creates energy by supporting formation of the seven tissues and enhancing ojas, the subtle substance that supports bliss and immunity.
 It strengthens the senses, promotes cellular regeneration and aids digestion, assimilation and elimination.